mozilla/publish.webmaker.org/README.md

 ### S3 Emulation

 This project uses [`noxmox`](https://github.com/nephics/noxmox) to allow for development without Amazon S3 credentials.
 By default emulation is turned on.
-To view published projects, serve the `/tmp/mox` directory using your favourite local server.
+To view published projects, the project runs a `mox-server` for you that taps into the files that `noxmox` writes to disk.
 Publish will store a reference to this server based on the `PUBLIC_PROJECT_ENDPOINT` environment variable, which defaults to `localhost:8001`.

 To use an actual S3 bucket, ensure that the related environment variables are set to allow it: